nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

 This message is used to tell a peer that an upload should be queued on their end.
+Once the recipient is ready to transfer the requested file, they will send an upload request.

 #### Data Order